andresthor/vite-react-template/README.md

 - Placing some placeholder images so the page doesn't look as barren
 - The user names and post titles are very long, so it doesn't look great.
 But doesn't _break_ the layout either.
 - Adding a `Home` and `About` in navbar in header

+## Wrap-up // Notes

+- Added an `/about` route with a simple message about the project.
+- Lots of things to improve
+  - Handling of errors and where to show them (no suspense)
+  - Same goes for loading screens
+  - Some duplication between pages and components
+  - css is very verbose, but not crazy.
+Ended up being more than expected.